MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-teams-and-roles.md

         - Administrators using shared accounts to perform privileged tasks instead of their own individual accounts.

         - Use of ['browse-up configurations'](https://www.ncsc.gov.uk/whitepaper/security-architecture-anti-patterns) that create elevation of privilege paths which can be abused by attackers.
-This occurs when high privileged administrative accounts log onto lower trust user devices and workstations (standard user workstations, BYOD devices, etc.), sometimes employing  ‘jump servers’ that don’t effectively mitigate these risks.
+This occurs when high privileged administrative accounts log onto lower trust user devices and workstations (like standard user workstations and user-owned devices), sometimes employing  "jump servers" that don’t effectively mitigate these risks.
 See securing privileged access and privileged access workstations (PAWs) for more information.

 ### Security operations (SecOps/SOC)